S4CH/s4ch.github.io/content/blog/bucket-allocators.md

 }
 ```

-## The Good, The Bad, and The Grey geeky
+## The Good, The Bad, and The Grey or geeky

 Now, I love a good security enhancement as much as the next paranoid sysadmin, but let's talk about the implications of this approach.